 You’ll be required to supply credit-card information before taking a bike so charging you these fees and penalties is pretty easy.

-Use the System Access Terminal to locate the nearest Stations and also their availability (number of bikes and available bike posts).
+Use the System Access Terminal or the BiciMAD app to locate the nearest stations and also their availability (number of bikes and available bike posts).

 This subscription lasts for 1, 3 or 5 consecutive days and you have unlimited access to the bicycles.
 There is registration fee that you have to pay with your credit card.
 At the end of the period, a new registration fee will be charged to your card if you want to renew it.